Headbutt: Ice hockey

 Headbutting is not allowed in ice hockey.
 In the National Hockey League even an unsuccessful attempt at headbutting warrants a double minor.
 An actual headbutt is a major penalty and a game misconduct, and a match penalty is mandatory if the referee rules that there was reckless endangerment.

 Handball

 On March 3, 2014, Milena Knežević headbutted Anita Görbicz during the last seconds of the game between ŽRK Budućnost and Győri ETO KC in the EHF Women's Champions League group stage.
 Knežević was banned for the next two matches.

 Wrestling

 On April 9, 2017, Japanese wrestler Katsuyori Shibata headbutted Kazuchika Okada during their match at Sakura Genesis 2017.
 The headbutt was so hard that it caused Shibata to start bleeding from the forehead.
 After the match, Shibata collapsed backstage, from where he was taken to the hospital and diagnosed with a subdural hematoma.

 Scottish wrestler Drew McIntyre uses a headbutt as part of his moveset that is called the Glasgow Kiss.

+Fiction and culture

+The character Yosser Hughes in Boys from the Blackstuff was noted for headbutting people and inanimate objects.
+In one scene, his young daughter headbutts a social worker.